Children interact with a range of objects to learn more about nature, history, culture, collecting and family.

 Take a journey through a living gallery to discover stories about environments and change in Victoria's tall forests.

 Examine the mechanisms of evolution, the importance of genetic variation and how DNA is used to study evolution.

-Victoria’s seas contain hidden and unfamiliar worlds which are spectacular, diverse, unique and vulnerable.
+Journey under Victoria’s seas to discover hidden and unfamiliar worlds which are spectacular, diverse, unique and vulnerable.

 Make a 60 second movie to communicate science using the 600 Million Years: Victoria evolves exhibition.

-Exhibitors from Top Designs in 2016 are interviewed about their folios, subjects areas and share handy hints for Year 11 and 12 students.
+Exhibitors from Top Designs in 2016 are interviewed about their folios, subjects areas and share handy hints for Year 11 and 12 students for the 2017 Program.